Leonard Marshall

-Early life and college
+Early life and college career

 Marshall was born in Franklin, Louisiana.
 He was the oldest of seven children, whose father, Leonard Marshall Sr., was a foreman at a shipyard.
 Initially, Marshall's father did not like the idea of his son playing football, as he thought it was "a stupid game" that would prevent his son from doing more productive things.
 Later in his life however, Marshall Sr. expressed happiness over his son's success, and even rooted against his beloved Dallas Cowboys when his son's Giants teams played them.

-Marshall played college football at Louisiana State University from 1979 to 1982, accumulating 180 tackles and 5 sacks during his four year career.
+Marshall played college football at Louisiana State University from 1979 to 1982, accumulating 180 tackles and 5 sacks during his four-year career.
 During his senior year, he recorded 53 tackles and 4 sacks and was named the team's defensive Most Valuable Player.
 Marshall also played a crucial role in LSU's 1982 victory over the University of Alabama, making several key tackles and prompting Hall of Fame coach Bear Bryant to state his regret after the game for not being able to successfully recruit Marshall.
-The team finished 8–3–1 that year and narrowly lost, 21–20, to the University of Nebraska in the Orange Bowl.
+The team finished 8–3–1 that year and narrowly lost, 21–20, to Nebraska in the Orange Bowl.

 Marshall graduated from Louisiana State University with a degree in Business Administration.
 He was later inducted into the LSU Hall of Fame in 2008.